schinery/lazy-head-gen/README.md

 # lazy-head-gen

 lazy-head-gen provides some extra generators for the [Padrino](https://github.com/padrino/padrino-framework) framework.

-The generators are hard wired to use ActiveRecord, MiniTest and Machinist as these are the libraries we normally use in development at [Head](http://www.headlondon.com).
+These are set to use ActiveRecord, MiniTest and Machinist as these are the libraries we normally use in development at [Head](http://www.headlondon.com).

 ## Installation